metno/diana/README.md

 # DIANA

-Diana is the core visualisation tool from StormGeo and is based on latest release of DIANA from MET Norway (Norwegian Meteorological Institute) and is distributed under the GPL license.
+Diana is the core visualisation tool for StormGeo and is based on latest release of DIANA from MET Norway (Norwegian Meteorological Institute) and is distributed under the GPL license.
 See gpl.txt for details concerning the GPL license.